-The Arugam Bay beach is located 314 km from Colombo and 3kms south of the small town of Pottuvil in the Ampara District which is in the south east coast in Sri Lanka.
-Popular for its wide sandy beach which attracts for surfers and swimmers right throughout the year.
+The Arugambay Beach situated just 5km away from the town of Pottuvil which belongs to the Ampara District.
+It’s approximately 314kms away from Colombo.
+Ampara District belongs to the south-east coast of the island.
+Popular for its wide sandy beach, which attracts surfers and swimmers right throughout the year.

-Arugam Bay beach also consists of coral reef which has a rich variety of aquatic life.
+Arugambay Beach is also famous for its coral reef.
 Let us help you get to know more and the ways of which you can get to Arugam Bay in Sri Lanka.

 How to get here

 314km from Colombo sounds far but, transport can be fairly easy to find.
 The most convenient way is to book yourself an Uber or find a taxi from the airport itself.
-The drive will take 6-7 hours and it will cost you approximately LKR 22,000.
-Best time to travel is in the night given the long and bumpy road.
+The drive will take 6-7 hours, and it will cost you approximately LKR 22,000.
+The best time to travel is in the night, given the long and bumpy road.

-For budget travelers it’s not gonna be a fun ride.
-There are no trains to Arugam bay so the only option is the bus.
-There are luxury busses which operate overnight from Colombo.
-The bus ride would take approximately 10-12 hours but along the way, the bus will have two 20 minute stops for refreshments.
+For budget travelers, it’s not going to be a fun ride.
+There are no trains to Arugam bay, so the only option is the bus.
+There are luxury busses that operate overnight from Colombo.
+The bus ride would take approximately 10-12 hours, but along the way, the bus will have two 20 minute stops for refreshments.
 This would cost you only LKR 1500.
-If the Colombo to Arugam Bay bus stops in Pottuvil then a tuk tuk to Arugam Bay will be between 200 and 300LKR depending on which end of the town you need go.
+If the Colombo to Arugam Bay bus stops in Pottuvil, then a tuk-tuk to Arugam Bay will be between 200 and 300LKR depending on which end of the town you need to go.

-if you want to travel by day you need to take the number 98 bus to Monaragala, and then take the number 303 bus to Pottuvil or Panama.
+You have to go to Monaragala via route number 98 bus and then from Monaragala you need to take a bus to Pottuvil or Panama via 303 bus route.
 This ride will take a lot more time than the night bus due to traffic during the day time.
-You can also take any 98 bus to get to Monaragala, since all 98 route busses go through Monaragala.
+You can also take any 98 bus to get to Monaragala since all 98 route busses go through Monaragala.
 From there, there are busses that run through until evening, approximately till 1730H, to Pottuvil or Panama.